CSCI3395-F17/daily-code-mmaryyoung/sparkgraphx.md

 1. Distinct names: 22547

 Between Class
-1. Total number of connected components: 237155 and they mostly only contain one node
+1. Total number of connected components: 24.
+The biggest has 18811 nodes and the rest mostly only contain one node